Ayelet HaShahar: History

 The land was bought by the Jewish Colonization Association in 1892, and first settled by immigrants from Europe in 1915 during the Second Aliyah period.
 A census conducted in 1922 by the British Mandate authorities, recorded a population of 78 Jews.
 During the end of the British mandate, the kibbutz was the staging ground for Palmach operations: Night of the Bridges and the bombing of the Yarmuk Bridge (16–17 June 1946).

-After the 1947–1949 Palestine war, Ayelet HaShahar took over the land from the newly depopulated Palestinian village of Yarda.
+After the 1948 Arab-Israeli War, Ayelet HaShahar absorbed land near the newly depopulated Palestinian village of Yarda.